WillowsDad/WillowsDad-Scripts/readme.md

 ### AFK-Feature
 Some scripts do things that are "afk-able".
 This feature simulates that by starting the task, and then sending the keys "alt +tab" to switch screens until focus is pulled back to runelite via runelite idle settings.
 - If you are on mac change the keys sent.
-- Known issues with the Ultra-Compost bot with this setting.
+- Known issues with the Ultra-Compost pulling focus randomly.

 ### To-Do

 - Fix `adjust_camera()` method to work with threading correctly.
 - Remove afk-feature from parent class since all future bots can't do this (like future combat bot).
 - Create variables for image file paths, and image locations on screen.
-- Add checks in the setup methods for each bot to check bank settings.
-- Fix timing issue with breaks in UltraCompost Maker
+- add an optional bank all button click